 Use clean hands to press the mixture down flat into the pan—no need to line or grease it, the crust is buttery enough to release from the pan on its own.

-The only way to ensure a smooth, creamy filling is to make sure the cream cheese is softened before starting to mix your filling.
-I find the best way to mix it together is an electric hand mixer.
+The only way to ensure a smooth, creamy filling is to make sure the cream cheese is softened and the eggs and sour cream are at room temperature before starting to mix your filling.

 If you don’t have time to allow the cream cheese to come to room temperature naturally, you can put it in a large mixing bowl and microwave it for 20 seconds.